swadhinbharat/swadhinbharat.github.io/quotes.md

 - You don't sell things; you create a market.
 - Forgive.
 Don't forget.
 - A Hero has to win always.
 A Villain has to win only once.
+- The more you sweat in peace, the less you bleed in war.